-When an employee awards a commendation, they should inform the pupil concerned and log the award on Student Information Management System (SIMS), recording a brief explanation of how it was earned.
-Form tutors may keep a record of how many commendations have been awarded to each pupil in their form group.
+When an employee awards a commendation, they should inform the pupil concerned and log the award on Student Information Management System (SIMS).
+A brief explanation of how it was earned can be included but this is optional; SIMS automatically records the name of the awarding member of staff, the date of the award and the subject for which the award was made.
+Form tutors may keep a record of how many commendations have been awarded to each pupil in their form group; this can also be viewed in the Pastoral Reporting database which is available to Heads of Year.
 A statement of the commendations awarded during the course of the academic year will be added to a pupil's reports (both interim and full).

 The accumulation of commendations is recognised by a system of certificates (Bronze Award for five commendations, Silver Award for 15 commendations, Gold Award for 30 commendations and Platinum Award for 60 commendations).
-Bronze and Silver certificates are awarded in year group assemblies.
-Gold and Platinum certificates are awarded by the Headmaster and are accompanied by the award of a gift token.
+Bronze and Silver certificates are awarded in year group assemblies and are accompanied by awards of sweet treats and/or stationary items.
+Gold and Platinum certificates are awarded by the Headmaster and are accompanied by the award of a gift token, the value of which can be donated to charity if the pupil prefers.
 The award of a certificate to a pupil is also marked by a letter home from the Head of Year.

-1.2 School Colours System: The award of Colours at the School recognises outstanding individual achievement and contribution to School co-curricular activity.
+School Colours System: The award of Colours at the School recognises outstanding individual achievement and contribution to School co-curricular activity.
 The system is designed to reward any pupil who has performed at the highest level in a co-curricular activity, and has made a positive contribution to the activity and the School by their exemplary behaviour, reliability, effort, and enthusiasm over a significant period of time.